 Direct costs alone can be a major barrier to entry for companies that are considering HIPAA or PCI DSS compliance.

 The process for HIPAA typically begins with a gap analysis.
 The cheapest and quickest way to begin, this analysis helps to identify gaps and propose remediation strategies.
 It does not require an on-site auditor visit, but it is the prelude to a full HIPAA audit, if you’re beholden to one.
 This analysis can cost between $15,000 and $20,000.
 Next is the full HIPAA audit which evaluates your organization’s compliance to the full set of HIPAA’s Security Rule requirements.
-Involving an auditor visit and a lot of upfront work to document your policies, procedures, and technologies, the cost can range from $20,000 to $25,000.
-If you’re going for a more complete HIPAA certification, HITECH certification runs $30,000 to $45,000 more.
+Involving an auditor visit and a lot of upfront work to document your policies, procedures, and technologies, the cost can hover around $40,000 for a medium to large covered entity.
+If you’re going for a more complete HIPAA certification, HITECH certification runs $40,000–$60,000 or more, depending on the size of the organization.

 PCI DSS Costs

 For PCI DSS, costs can vary greatly depending on your circumstances.
 If you process fewer than 1 million transactions annually (PCI DSS Level 3), you’re likely looking at a cost of under $10,000 per year.
-For this level, all you need to do is complete the self-assessment questionnaire ($50–$200), undergo a quarterly ASV scan, and possibly develop a few policies, train your team on these new policies, and implement a couple of new or updated technologies and tools.
+For this level, all you need to do is complete the self-assessment questionnaire ($50–$200), undergo a quarterly ASV scan (as low as $1,200 a year), possibly develop a few policies, train your team on these new policies, and implement a couple of new or updated technologies and tools.
 Costs can increase to upwards of $10,000 a year if you’re starting from scratch or your posture is significantly outdated and requires all new technologies, policies, processes, and training.

 If you process over 6 million transactions annually (PCI DSS Level 1), a PCI DSS audit is required, which can cost upwards of $70,000 per year.
 This includes the onsite audit, penetration testing, quarterly ASV scan, developing new or updated policies and processes, implementing new or updated technologies, and training employees.
 Again, costs will vary depending on how much you need here, but this is a good number from which to work.